Apology of Aristides: Content of the Apology

-The Apology has a clear conceptual and ideological dependence on Aristotelianism, Middle Platonism and Stoicism, which he does not criticize at any time, something that must have pleased Hadrian, who was a student of philosophy and had been a listener of Epictetus.
+The Apology has a clear conceptual and ideological dependence on Aristotelianism, Middle Platonism and Stoicism, which the authors does not criticize at any time, something that would have pleased Hadrian, who was a student of philosophy and had been a listener of Epictetus.

 Although its title corresponds to that given by the Armenian fragment and by Eusebius, it begins with a formal inscription to the emperor Titus Hadrianus Antoninus Augustus Pius.
 Dr. Rendel Harris is followed by Adolf von Harnack and others in supposing that it was only through a careless reading of this inscription that the work was supposed to have been addressed to Hadrian.
 If this be the case, it must be placed elsewhere in the long reign of Antoninus Pius (138-161 AD).
 There are, however, no internal grounds for rejecting the thrice-bested dedication to Hadrian, his predecessor, and the picture of things in it, that it is moved by compulsion: